 This one has a steeper cost, but also better rewards.
 While I can’t endorse Clayton Morris’s business, I will say his podcast inspired me to get into rental real estate.
 This is also called “Buy-and-Hold Investing” because you never actually sell the properties.
 Instead, you aim to buy something rentable, hire a property management team, and let them do all the heavy lifting.
 Then boom – you have monthly rent coming your way, basically until the end of time.

 Because you’ll actually own a property, I highly suggest doing your research before moving forward on this one.
 Bigger Pockets has been a huge help, but I also recommend local meet-ups so you can get to know like-minded investors in your area, and learn from their mistakes directly.

 If your side hustle is more hustle than side, I commend you.
-For us lazy future retirees, it’s better to put effort in once, and reap the benefits again and again.
+For us lazy future retirees, it’s better to put the effort in once, and reap the benefits again and again.
 And while these tools will benefit me during retirement, there’s no reason to wait that long to get started.
-Every stream of passive income I set up now takes just a bit of the pressure off of my 9-to-5, and gets me closer to financial independence.
+Every stream of passive income I set up now takes just a bit of the pressure off of my 9-to-5 and gets me closer to financial independence.

 My favorite free financial tool I use is M1 Finance.
 I've previously written about M1's free trades, automatic rebalancing, and easy-to-use interface, but it really does make investing accessible and easy.
 If you're not already investing in some way, or if you're looking for a tool that makes it easy to manage, I recommend trying it out.